 Shortly after Central America declared independence from the Spanish Empire in 1821, some of its countries were annexed by the First Mexican Empire in 1822 and then Central America formed the Federal Republic in 1823.
 From 1838 to 1840, the federation descended into civil war, with conservatives (centrists) fighting against liberals (federalists) and separatists fighting to secede.
 These factions were unable to overcome their ideological differences and the federation was dissolved after a series of bloody conflicts.
 The union effectively ended in 1840, by which time four of its five states had declared independence.
 The official end came only upon El Salvador's self-proclamation of the establishment of an independent republic in February 1841.

 In 1842, U.S. President John Tyler applied the Monroe Doctrine to Hawaii and warned Britain not to interfere there.
 This began the process of annexing Hawaii to the U.S. and establishing an hemispheric zone of of United States hegemony.
 On December 2, 1845, U.S. President James Polk announced that the principle of the Monroe Doctrine should be strictly enforced, reinterpreting it to argue that no European nation should interfere with the American western expansion.
-This announcement foregrounds the developing exceptionalist notion of the United States.
+This announcement foregrounds the developing exceptionalist notion of the United States."Manifest Destiny".

 This painting represents "Manifest Destiny", the belief that the United States should expand from the Atlantic to the Pacific Ocean.
 In 1872 artist John Gast painted a popular scene of people moving west that captured the view of Americans at the time.
 Called "Spirit of the Frontier" and widely distributed as an engraving portrayed settlers moving west, guided and protected by Columbia (who represents America and is dressed in a Roman toga to represent classical republicanism) and aided by technology (railways, telegraph), driving Native Americans and bison into obscurity.
 It is also important to note that Columbia is bringing the "light" as witnessed on the eastern side of the painting as she travels towards the "darkened" west.